junxit/us-congress-bills-116/metadata.md

 - 2019-02-12 — Senate amendment agreed to: Amendment SA 182 agreed to in Senate by Voice Vote.
 - 2019-02-12 — Senate amendment submitted
 - 2019-02-12 — Senate amendment submitted
+- 2019-02-13 — Held at the desk.
+- 2019-02-13 — Message on Senate action sent to the House.
+- 2019-02-13 — Received in the House.
+- 2019-02-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-02-26 — Considered as unfinished business. (consideration: CR H2218-2219)
+- 2019-02-26 — Considered under suspension of the rules. (consideration: CR H2141-2217)
+- 2019-02-26 — DEBATE - Pursuant to the order of the House of today, the House proceeded with fifty minutes of debate on S. 47.
+- 2019-02-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-02-26 — Mr. Grijalva moved to suspend the rules and pass the bill.
+- 2019-02-26 — ORDER OF BUSINESS - Mr. Grijalva asked unanimous consent that debate under 1(c) of Rule XV on a motion to suspend the rules relating to S. 47 be extended to 50 minutes.
+Agreed to without objection.
+- 2019-02-26 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 363 - 62 (Roll no. 95). (text: CR H2142-2211)
+- 2019-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 363 - 62 (Roll no. 95).(text: CR H2142-2211)
+- 2019-03-06 — Presented to President.
+- 2019-03-06 — Presented to President.
+- 2019-03-12 — Became Public Law No: 116-9.
+- 2019-03-12 — Became Public Law No: 116-9.
+- 2019-03-12 — Signed by President.
+- 2019-03-12 — Signed by President.